AmeriCash Loans Partners with 94.5 KTI Country to Give Away Wisconsin State Fair Tickets in Kenosha

 Kenosha Dinosaur Discovery Museum

 If you have kids, Kenosha’s Dinosaur Discovery Museum is an educational, fun place to spend a few hours or the entire day.
-In addition to the interactive exhibits for kids, the Dinosaur Discovery Museum displays the largest collection of meat-eating theropods and life-scale replicas of Tyrannosaurus Rex and Gallimimus Certosauraus.
+In addition to the interactive exhibits for kids, the Dinosaur Discovery Museum displays the largest collection of meat-eating theropods and life-scale replicas of Tyrannosaurus Rex and Gallimimus Ceratosaurus.
 If you don’t associate dinosaurs with Wisconsin, you will after this trip to Kenosha!
 Visiting the museum is free, an awesome perk for a whole day of play.

 The Kemper Center

 The Kemper Center has a vast history, interwoven with that of Kenosha itself.
 Originally, the Kemper Center was home to the Civil War era senator, Charles Durkee.
 In 1865, it became a boarding school for young women.
 The school passed through the hands of several different overseers, until 1878, when it also became the Mother House for the Western Province of The Episcopal Sisters of St. Mary.
 After 105 years of education, in 1974, the property became impossible to maintain, and the land and buildings were sold.
 To keep the center from being demolished, local residents and Kemper Hall alumni successfully fought to have the grounds placed on the National Register of Historic Places.